GLOSSARY OF TERMS AND ACRONYMS

 HIPAA (Health Insurance Portability and Accountability Act of 1996): Law that set national standards to protect an individual’s medical records and other personal health information.
 It gives people more control over their health information and sets boundaries on use and release of health records.

-HUD (Housing and Urban Development): A federal department for housing assistance, including Section 8 application for low income individuals and families.
+HUD (Housing and Urban Development Department): A federal department that oversees housing assistance, including Section 8 application for low income individuals and families

 Mental Health Services Act (MHS): California legislation (Proposition 63) passed in 2004 to expand community mental health services, with a focus on prevention, treatment, and innovation.
 Funded by a 1% tax on personal incomes over $1 million.